Sonukr/react-gitbook/lectures/02-further-react-info/03-Component-Lifecycle.md

 This constructor sets the initial `fruits` state of the component to the `fruits` prop passed to the component.
 Then, using `setState`, your user can add fruits, delete them, or whatever else your component allows.

 Another common use of the constructor method is to bind class methods.

+When a method is "bound" to a component, it means that when the method is invoked, `this` will refer to the component, and not to the context that invoked the method.
+So, if you pass a component's method to a child component from a parent component, you can be sure that `this.setState` will set the state of the parent component if the method is bound to it.

 In JavaScript classes, methods aren't bound by default.
 So, if you pass a component's method to a child component without binding it, it can lose its context, and not behave the way you intended.
 Here's an example:

 ```javascript
 class FruitTable extends React.Component {